When your child has outgrown the seat

 Moving to a booster

-Seat belts are designed to fit fully grown adults, and when Baby has outgrown the the car seat, she still won’t be fully grown.
-That’s why she will still need a booster seat to keep the seat belt positioned safely over her body.
+Seat belts are designed to fit fully grown adults, and when Baby has outgrown the the car seat, they still won’t be fully grown.
+That’s why they will still need a booster seat to keep the seat belt positioned safely over their body.
 The National Highway Traffic Safety Administration recommends utilizing a 5-point harness until children outgrow it, so there’s no rush to move to a booster seat.
-However, if Baby is growing near the weight or height maximum of their seat and is behaviorally ready to ride in a booster, don’t worry that you are compromising her safety.
+However, if Baby is growing near the weight or height maximum of their seat and is behaviorally ready to ride in a booster, don’t worry that you are compromising their safety.
 There is currently no information that shows that a harness is safer than a properly installed booster seat for passengers who meet the size and behavioral criteria needed to ride in a booster.

 “AAP Updates Recommendation on Car Seats.”
 American Academy of Pediatrics.
 American Academy of Pediatrics, March 21 2011.
 Web.